open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/baggage.md

 Baggage provides a uniform way to store and propagate information across a trace and other signals.
-For example, you may want to attach information from your application to a span and retrive that information much later and use it later on with another span.
+For example, you may want to attach information from your application to a span and retrieve that information much later and use it later on with another span.
 However, spans in opentelemetry are immutable once created, and can be exported before you need information on them later on.
-Baggage allows you to work around this problem by providing a place to store and retrive information.
+Baggage allows you to work around this problem by providing a place to store and retrieve information.

 ## What should OTel Baggage be used for?